-Iran's Ministry of Foreign Affairs has recently launched an official online visa portal for travelers visiting the country.
-Unfortunately, many travelers reported that the system was full of glitches – either they were not able to submit the application or there were no updates or confirmation about their application.
+Iran's Ministry of Foreign Affairs has recently launched an official online visa portal for travellers visiting the country.
+Unfortunately, many travellers reported that the system was full of glitches – either they were not able to submit the application or there was no updates or confirmation about their application.
 The purpose of this portal seems to be catered for people who are eligible for a visa on arrival to get it pre-approved prior to arrival, but there are some conflicting reports that it's for nationals who are not eligible for visa on arrival as well.
 Up until this point, I have no concrete proof of what the portal is used for.

-I am hoping that the portal is improved over the coming months, as travelers can avoid the extra processing costs which are incurred by travel agencies.
+I am hoping that the portal is improved over the coming months, as travellers can avoid the extra processing costs which are incurred by travel agencies.
 I will update this space with most recent information and do let me know via the comment box below if there are any updates to this.

 Via Travel Agencies